Shrinking AGI timelines: a review of expert forecasts

 Expert forecasters

-Instead of seeking AI expertise, we might consider forecasting expertise.
+Instead of seeking AI expertise, we could consider forecasting expertise.

 Metaculus aggregates hundreds of forecasts, which collectively have proven effective at predicting near-term political and economic events.

-It has a forecast about AGI, which is defined with four conditions (detailed on the site).
+It has a forecast about AGI with over 1000 responses.
+AGI is defined with four conditions (detailed on the site).

 As of December 2024, the forecasters average a 25% chance of AGI by 2027 and 50% by 2031.